|2020 Edition||Download print version (PDF)|

 Record for this period

-- responsive to all requests for information for the website
+- responsive to all requests for information to be published on the website

-- promotional activities; no back-linking from national websites to Your Europe
+- promotional activities and back-linking from national websites to Your Europe

 - ensure stable representation in the single digital gateway information group